Content Row Style:

 How do we use your information?

-We may use the information we collect from you when you complete our form, register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features to follow up with you after correspondence (website form submission, live chat, email or phone inquiries)
+We may use the information we collect from you when you complete our form, register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways: To follow up with you after correspondence (website form submission, live chat, email or phone inquiries)

 How do we protect your information?